~ The hardest part of breeding is letting go ~

 There comes a time when it is necessary to retire and re-home some of our breeding dogs.
 Though it is difficult to think about parting with a dog that has been a part of our family and breeding program, it is necessary in continuing our breeding program.

-Our retired adult pugs are gentle, quiet, and love to just sleep on a comfy chair and be petted, spoiled, and loved.
+Our older retired adult pugs are gentle, quiet, and love to just sleep on a comfy chair and be petted, spoiled, and loved.
 They would make a great companion for a retired person/couple.

 We prefer to place our retired adults in quiet adult homes with a fenced in yard, No young children, No other pets, and someone that is home 24/7.

 Please do your research before adopting an adult dog...

 It takes at least 30 days for an adult dog to adjust to their new enviroment.
 They are going to be scared and stressed.
 Keep the first few weeks quiet and visitor free.
 Let them take this quiet time to get to know their new home and family, not a bunch of visitors/strangers.

 Keep in mind..

 - Just because he/she is potty trained at my house, it does not mean they will be potty trained at your house.
 You must teach them where their new bathroom is.

 - Dog proof your home.
 Teach them what are chew toys and what are not.
 They know that my decorations, furniture, electrical cords, etc.. are not chew things, but they do not know that in your home.